tensorflow/docs/site/en/api_docs/python/tf/contrib/distribute/DistributionStrategy.md

   on different slices of the input data.
 This is in contrast to _model parallelism_ where we divide up a single copy of a model across multiple devices.
-  Note: we only support data parallelism for now, but hope to add support for model parallelism in the future.
+  Note: for now we only support data parallelism at this time, but hope to add support for model parallelism in the future.
 * A _tower_ is one copy of the model, running on one slice of the input data.
-* _Synchronous_, or more commonly _sync_, training is where the updates from each tower are aggregated together before updating the model variables.
-This is in contrast to _asynchronous_, or _async_ training, where each tower updates the model variables independently.
+* _Synchronous_, or more commonly _sync_, training is when the updates from each tower are aggregated together before updating the model variables.
+This is in contrast to _asynchronous_, or _async_ training where each tower updates the model variables independently.
 * Furthermore you might run your computation on multiple devices on one machine (or "host"), or on multiple machines/hosts.